lmjh/fitness-tracker/README.md

 * This was my first major project using Python and Flask, so there are a few areas where I feel the code could be made neater and more efficient.
 * In particular, more helper functions could be employed to avoid repeating common tasks across the different functions.

+### 6. Routine Sharing

+* A way for users to share the custom routines that they've designed could be included.
+* This could be placed on a new "Community Routines" page, from which users could select routines from other users to add to their 'My Routines' collection.

 ***